simply-nicky/pyrost/docs/reference/st_params_ref.rst

 .. note::

-    You can save protocol to an INI file with :func:`pyrost.CXIProtocol.export_ini` and import protocol from INI file with :func:`pyrost.CXIProtocol.import_ini`.
+    You can save parameters to an INI file with :func:`pyrost.simulation.STParams.export_ini` and import parameters from an INI file with :func:`pyrost.simulation.STParams.import_ini`.

-The default parameters are accessed width :func:`pyrost.simulation.parameters`.
+The default parameters are accessed with :func:`pyrost.simulation.STParams.import_default`.
 The parameters are given by:

 .. code-block:: ini